-Students have the opportunity to learn fundamental concepts and research-based information in this three-month, self-paced online course.
-Registration closes Nov.
-30, 2017.
+Students will learn fundamental concepts and research-based information in this three-month, self-paced online course.
+Registration closes June 15, 2018.

 There are currently three online modules of the Floriculture College of Knowledge.
-A total of 159 people have taken the Biological Control of Greenhouse Growers course from 12 countries, including 24 U.S. states and 13 counties of Michigan.
-These participants represent 59.2 million square feet of greenhouse production area throughout the U.S. and the world.
+A total of 210 people have taken the Biological Control of Greenhouse Growers course from 13 countries, including 29 U.S. states and 15 counties of Michigan.
+These participants represent 129 million square feet of greenhouse production area throughout the U.S. and the world.
 The average pre-exam score for students who have taken the course is 68 percent and the average post-course exam score is 94 percent, showing significant progress on the topics covered (n=188).
-In the most recent session, which ended August 2017, 72 percent of respondents intended to make a change in their pest management practices as a result of the course.
+In the most recent session, which ended February 2018, 95 percent of respondents intended to make a change in their pest management practices as a result of the course.

 MSU Extension and Kansas State University Extension are offering the non-credit, pre-recorded online course on biological control twice a year.
 The course is intended for greenhouse growers and others interested in learning about the fundamental concepts of biological control and the challenges and opportunities associated with a biological control pest management program.
 The content of the course covers introductory materials to more advanced concepts such as utilizing banker plants.
 The cost to take the course is $129.

 The course includes four hours of pre-recorded lectures divided into six units covering topics on biological control systems.
 The first two units of the course cover an overview of the challenges and opportunities of biological control, how biological control systems work, factors to consider when developing your program, the methodology of scouting, the commercially available biological control agents sold in the U.S. and provides benchmark release rates and facts useful to those releasing biological control agents in the greenhouse.